Skip to main content

 All the details a device will share.

 HomeMapper doesn't just list your devices.
-It enriches each one with as much data as the protocols will share.
+It fills in as much data as the protocols will share.

-Thread role where reported, network name, IP address, MAC address, ping responsiveness, firmware version, serial number, battery level, reachability status, bridge relationships, and more.
+Thread role where reported, network name, IP address, MAC address, signal strength, firmware version, serial number, battery level, reachability status, bridge relationships, and more.
 Pulled from all available sources, merged into one device record.

 Zigbee, Z-Wave, ESPHome, MQTT: devices HomeKit can't see become visible alongside the ones it can.
-One scan.
-One inventory.
-Both platforms.
+One scan covers both platforms.

 Choose your Primary Platform (HomeKit or Home Assistant) and HomeMapper favors its rooms, names, and ordering when a device is known to both.